-When you’re staring at a blank cursor, starting your website copy can feel overwhelming, let alone writing it…especially if you’re not a writer by trade.
+When you’re staring at a blank cursor, website copywriting can feel overwhelming… even if you’re a writer by trade.
 But as any professional copywriter will tell you, 90% of producing high-converting and persuasive website copy is in the preparation.
 Once you know HOW to approach your page, the actual writing comes more quickly and easily.

 In this post, I’ll show you how to approach any page on your website like a pro, and walk you through the process from start to finish.